lippard661/reportnew/README.md

 Also available at https://www.discord.org/lippard/software

-reportnew-1.26.tgz is a Legion of Dynamic Discord signify-signed OpenBSD package.
+reportnew-1.26a.tgz is a Legion of Dynamic Discord signify-signed OpenBSD package.
 Signify public key is https://www.discord.org/lippard/software/discord.org-2025-pkg.pub

-Current version is reportnew-1.26 of 30 November 2025.
+Current version is reportnew-1.26a of 30 November 2025.

+This version supports privilege separation on OpenBSD and macOS, but it doesn't currently work with Linux process accounting (which requires privileges, unlike BSD).

 Multiple hosts can be supported with a single config file using either
    hosts: <hostname-list>